 What I was not ready for was Penn State blowing a 20 point lead over the game's final 8:29 to Princeton, something that changed the course of the entire season.

 When we got the email from the mothership asking us to talk about a specific moment/game that led to where Penn State is today, I decided to take it, mostly because I want people to read this and schadenfreude all over the place.
-Plus this is a weird catharsis for me, but whatever.
+Plus this is cathartic for me in a weird way, but whatever.
 If you don't think Return to Rec impacted Penn State's season, you're insane.